mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services-beta.md

 ## 1 Introduction

-Use the new Consumed REST service document to send REST requests from Mendix Studio Pro.
+Use the new Consumed REST Service document to send REST requests from Mendix Studio Pro.
 With this feature, you can build, test, and create data structures to store your requests.

 This feature is supported for [Mendix Studio Pro 10.6](/releasenotes/studio-pro/10.6/) and above.

 ### 1.1 Use Cases

-You can use this Consumed REST service document to do the following:
+You can use this Consumed REST Service document to do the following:

-* Consume a REST service
+* Consume a REST Service
 * Configure `GET`, `POST`, `PUT`, `PATCH`, and `DELETE` requests
 * Create entities directly in the domain model
 * Send REST requests through a microflow